 For most use cases, Duplicator Pro is the best WordPress plugin to clone or duplicate a website.

-Whether you’re looking to migrate a site, move a site to a local server, or anything else, Duplicator can do the job.
+Whether you are looking to migrate a site, move a site to a local server, or anything else, Duplicator can do the job.

 If your goal is to create a staging site, then we always recommend using the option that’s built-in to your WordPress hosting provider.
-All good hosting providers like SiteGround, Bluehost, WP Engine, Liquid Web, etc offer this feature to their users.
+All good hosting providers, like SiteGround, Bluehost, WP Engine, and Hostinger, offer this feature to their users.

 Finally, if you’ve got a multisite network of sites, then NS Cloner might be just what you need.
 It’s specifically designed to copy sites within a multisite network, and the basic version is free.

 We hope this article helped you learn about the best WordPress plugins to clone or duplicate a site.
-You may also want to check out our guides on the best email marketing services for small businesses and how to restore WordPress from backup.
+You may also want to check out our other WordPress guides that can help you clone or duplicate your website.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.